 A big, hot hand covered mine.
 I didn’t realize, I’d stretched back, sitting on my hands like Ashton earlier.
 It was him.
 His face to the screen, but I caught his eyes rolling over to me.
 I whipped my head back ahead.
 Why did heat flash through my whole body at that simple touch?

 *Release date subject to change without notice

-**Publisher’s Note: My Muted Love will not be available in the Kindle Unlimited library.
+**Publisher’s Note: The Muted Hopelessness series will not be available in the Kindle Unlimited library.
 It will, however, be available exclusively on Kindle for purchase via Amazon.

 For more information, click here.